 Distance Check Name Check Flag?

-Boarding equals the Alighting Yes

-Boarding to Alighting Boarding to Alighting is less than .25 miles Yes
+Boarding to Alighting Boarding equals the Alighting Yes Boarding to Alighting is less than .25 miles Yes

 Table C-3.
 Boarding to Alighting Distance Checks

 Pre-Processing Ratio Checks

 After all transfer checks were completed, the next step in this process involved the application of a series of QA/QC Ratio Checks.